cambridge-cares/TheWorldAvatar/Agents/TrafficRoutingAgent/KingsLynn_vis/README.md

 ## Creating the Visualisation
 This document marks down the steps taken to create flood router, isochrone under flooding and transport network criticality analysis.

+## Pre-requisite for setting up.
-To run this agent, use `kingslynn` as the STACK-NAME, before spinning up the stack insert geoserver.json into services folder of stack-manager, retrieve the geoserver.json from `inputs\geoserver`.
+Before spinning up the stack insert geoserver.json into services folder of stack-manager, retrieve the geoserver.json from `inputs\geoserver`.
 This steps allows further modifcation and publishing of geoserver layer.

+Spin up the stack-manager.

+To run this agent, use `kingslynn` as the STACK-NAME,

 ## Geoserver layers
 Note: